Lower urinary tract symptoms: Diagnosis

 The International Prostate Symptom Score (IPSS) can be used to gauge the symptoms, along with physician examination.
-Other primary and secondary tests are often carried out, such as a PSA (Prostate-specific antigen) test, urinalysis, ultrasound, urinary flow studies, imaging, temporary prostatic stent placement, prostate biopsy and/or cystoscopy.
+Other primary and secondary tests are often carried out, such as a prostate-specific antigen (PSA) test, urinalysis, ultrasound, urinary flow studies, imaging, temporary prostatic stent placement, prostate biopsy and cystoscopy.

 Treatment

 Treatment will depend on the cause, if one is found.
 For example; with a UTI, a course of antibiotics would be given; appropriate medication would be administered to treat benign prostatic hyperplasia.

 Lifestyle changes

 Other treatments include lifestyle advice; for example, avoiding dehydration in recurrent cystitis.

 Men with prostatic hypertrophy are advised to sit down whilst urinating.
 A 2014 meta-analysis found that, for elderly males with LUTS, sitting to urinate meant there was a decrease in post-void residual volume (PVR, ml), increased maximum urinary flow (Qmax, ml/s), which is comparable with pharmacological intervention, and decreased the voiding time (VT, s).
 The improved urodynamic profile is related to a lower risk of urologic complications, such as cystitis and bladder stones.